Your Visit Is Confirmed — Let’s Help You Prepare

 • Factors that may influence latch or milk supply

-You’ll receive a written prenatal care plan summarizing everything we discussed—and exactly what to do in the first days postpartum.
+You will receive a written prenatal care plan summarizing everything discussed, including clear guidance for the first days postpartum.

-If you're at least 36 weeks pregnant, we can do a baseline flange size measurement, which is especially helpful if:
+If you're at least 36 weeks pregnant, we can complete a baseline flange size measurement.
+This is especially helpful if:

 • You plan to pump early

-• You’ve previously had low supply or nipple pain
+• You’ve previously experienced low supply or nipple pain

-• You’re anticipating NICU care or early separation
+• You anticipate NICU care or early separation

-• You know pumping will be part of your feeding journey
+• You expect pumping to be part of your feeding journey

-If you expect a typical feeding experience and are not planning to pump early, we may recommend waiting until after birth for the most accurate fit.
+If you’re expecting a typical feeding experience and do not plan to pump early or exclusively, we may recommend waiting until after birth for the most accurate fit.

-Flange fitting is a process—not a one-time measurement.
-Nipple size can change as milk transitions and supply regulates, so we size at three key times:
+Flange fitting is a process, not a one-time measurement.
+Nipple size can change as milk transitions and supply regulates, so we assess at three key points:

-This staged approach protects comfort, supports supply, and reduces nipple trauma.
+This staged approach helps protect comfort, support milk supply, and reduce nipple trauma.

-• Hospital sizing often happens during engorgement or swelling
+• Sizing often occurs during engorgement or swelling

 • Many hospital LCs do not specialize in flange fitting

-• Poor sizing is one of the top causes of nipple pain and inefficient pumping
+• Incorrect sizing is a common cause of nipple pain and inefficient pumping

-A correct measurement early on can significantly change your pumping experience.
+Accurate sizing early on can significantly improve your pumping experience.

 What to Bring